joao-gueifao-924/bpc-challenge/README.md

 _A Solution submission leveraging [YOLO11](https://docs.ultralytics.com/models/yolo11/) and [FoundationPose](https://nvlabs.github.io/FoundationPose/), with custom refinements_

 ## About This Project
 This repository contains the main codebase and documentation for my entry in the 1st edition of the _Perception Challenge for Bin-picking_ (the "BPC Challenge"), an international computer vision competition sponsored by Intrinsic and hosted by OpenCV.
 The challenge focuses on advancing robust 6DoF object pose estimation solutions for challenging industrial parts in bin-picking scenarios.

+**What is 6DoF Object Pose Estimation?**
+6DoF (6 Degrees of Freedom) object pose estimation is a computer vision task that determines both the 3D position and 3D orientation of objects in space.
+The "6 degrees" refer to the three translational movements (X, Y, Z coordinates) and three rotational movements (roll, pitch, yaw angles) that completely describe an object's pose in 3D space.
+This technique is crucial for robotics applications like bin-picking, where robots need to precisely locate and grasp objects that may be randomly oriented and partially occluded in cluttered environments.

-More information can be found on the [official website](https://bpc.opencv.org/)—there, click on the _Participate_ button to access more details.
+More information about the challenge can be found on the [official website](https://bpc.opencv.org/)—there, click on the _Participate_ button to access more details.

 ### Acknowledgements